Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Experimental Case Study

 \subsection{System Description}

 The presented control approaches are implemented on a laboratory device called FlexyAir\footnote{\url{www.ocl.sk/flexyair}}.
 The device is a single-input single-output system, where the actuator is a fan that drives air into a vertical tube with a floater inside.
 An infrared proximity sensor is placed on the top of the tube, which measures the floater's level.
-Hence, the manipulated variable is the fan speed, while the process variable is the level of the floater in the vertical tube.
+The manipulated variable in this laboratory process is a fan speed command, given to an internal fan speed controller, which sets the corresponding current for the fan itself.
+Next, the process variable is the position of the floater in the vertical tube.
 The control objective is to stabilize the floater's vertical distance at the desired reference level, while satisfying given constraints.
-We use reference governor architecture, with an internal PI controller manipulating fan speed and an advanced controller modulating the PI controller's reference signals.
 The sketch of the laboratory device is shown on the Fig.~\ref{fig:flexy_sketch}.